 Growing up in an Asian household, I had a lot of pressure to do well in school and at work.
 I always had to be on top because this cousin or that cousin was doing this and that.
 I was never one to quit because my family had instilled in me the value of working hard.
 At the age of 9, I was taking odd jobs like watching my cousin’s store or writing articles for my mom.
 So, at an early age, I had an idea of how I should be acting when it came to work.
 This was the best thing that my family had taught me because at the age of 20, working in my first company, I had gotten my first promotion after six days of working for that company.

-Of course, working smarter not harder had done its job for me but I would not have learned that if my family had not done their part in pushing me harder and harder every time I reached my limit.
-I had learned how to deal with people, how to be professional, how to approach work with a positive attitude, and more first hand from my own family.
+Talking about the mental health of young professionals, of course, working smarter, not harder had done its job for me but I would not have learned that if my family had not done their part in pushing me harder and harder every time I reached my limit.
+I learned how to deal with people, how to be professional, how to approach work with a positive attitude, and more firsthand from my own family.

 Eventually, my mom had sat me down and asked me to take over two of her businesses.
 I was hesitant to accept because I knew she had worked extra hard for those two businesses and as her daughter, I never wanted to disappoint her.
 I declined to take over but, being my mother and knowing that I was shying away from a big opportunity, she had struck a deal with me.
 I had to organize this one event for her all on my own and if I succeed, she would turn the business over to me.
 I had accepted the challenge and there I was a few months shy of my college graduation planning and organizing a peace assembly with 300 delegates and over 20 political guests.
 It was all so overwhelming, I had a few breakdowns but eventually, the event had passed and everything went as smoothly as hoped.